jhuckaby/webcamjs/README.md

 ## Initialization

 WebcamJS is initialized and activated by "attaching" a live camera viewer to a DOM element.
 The DOM element must already be created and empty.
-Pass in a ID or CSS selector to the `Webcam.attach()` function.
+Pass in an ID or CSS selector to the `Webcam.attach()` function.
 Example:

 ```javascript
 	Webcam.attach( '#my_camera' );